 This amount will be paid only once the Principal Contractor has met all his obligations in respect of the Occupational Health and Safety Act and the Construction Regulations and has submitted his Health and Safety File complete as envisaged on this specification to the Client's satisfaction.

-This must three-year be done prior appointment. to the e issue of a Certificate of (Completion and only a t the end of the
+This must be done prior to the issue of a Certificate of Completion and only at the end of the three-year appointment.